Adille Sumariwalla

-Adille Sumariwalla (born 1 January 1958) is an Indian athlete and entrepreneur, popular for representing India at the 1980 Moscow Olympics.
+Dr. Adille J. Sumariwalla (born 1 January 1958) is an Indian sports administrator, former athlete and entrepreneur, who represented India at the 1980 Moscow Olympics.
 Sumariwalla competed as a 100m runner in several international competitions and at the Olympics.
 Currently, he is the president of the Athletics Federation of India, and was elected as one of the members of council of IAAF at its 50th congress, thus becoming the first Indian to do so.
 He is also an entrepreneur and owns many media businesses in India, after tenures at some media companies including the American Media Company.

 Educational Background

 Sumariwalla completed his schooling at St. Mary's school, Mumbai.
 His educational qualifications include a Bachelor's Degree in Financial Accounting and Auditing from the University of Bombay alongside a Master's Degree in Business Management from the University of Mumbai.